privacyidea/privacyidea/doc/firststeps/realm.rst

 Creating your first realm
 =========================

+.. note:: When the administrator logs in and no useridresolver and no realm is defined, a popup appears, which asks you to create a default realm.
+During these first steps you may say "No", to get a better understanding.

 Users in privacyIDEA are read from existing sources.
 See :ref:`realms` for more information.

-In these first steps we will simple read the users from your `/etc/passwd` file.
+In these first steps we will simply read the users from your `/etc/passwd` file.

 Create a UserIdResolver
 -----------------------